-- > Pyrogasification or gasification is a thermo-chemical process that produces a gaseous fuel, called syngas, from lignocellulosic material (wood, straw, etc.).
+Pyrogasification or gasification is a thermo-chemical process that produces a gaseous fuel, called syngas, from lignocellulosic material (wood, straw, etc.).
 Syngas mainly consists of methane, hydrogen, carbon monoxide and carbon dioxide.
-It can be used directly in cogeneration or purified to produce biomethane. - > Power-to-gas is a process that allows the conversion of electricity to synthesise methane.
-The first step consists of producing hydrogen by water electrolysis (power-to-H2).
+It can be used directly in cogeneration or purified to produce biomethane.

+Power-to-gas is a process that allows the conversion of electricity to synthesise methane.
+The first step consists of producing hydrogen by water electrolysis (power-to- H_2).
 This hydrogen is then used directly as fuel or injected into the gas grid within a certain limit.
 The second step involves converting hydrogen into synthesis methane by adding CO2 (methanation).
-This biomethane or synthesis methane can be injected into the gas grid or used to power NGV.